VirtoCommerce/vc-docs/platform/user-guide/docs/quotes/manage-quotes.md

 The quote details blade contains:

-* Top menu.
+* Top toolbar.
 * General information segment.
 * Widgets segment.

-In the top menu, you can:
+With the top toolbar, you can:

 * View the current quote status.
 * Reset changes in the quote.